sdeigm/uni-meter/doc/input/Mqtt.md

     * `energy-production-l2` - energy production phase 2
     * `energy-production-l3` - energy production phase 3

+If you have a setup where the power values are split up between power production and power consumption, you can additionally specify the channels for the production.

+* Power `mono-phase`
+  * `power-production-total` - total current production power
+* Power `tri-phase`
+  * `power-production-l1` - current production power phase 1
+  * `power-production-l2` - current production power phase 2
+  * `power-production-l3` - current production power phase 3

+The current power values are then calculated as

+``current power = power-total - power-production-total``

+or

+``current power lx = power-lx - power-production-lx``

 Each channel is linked to a topic where the data is gathered from and has a type which specifies how the data is stored within the MQTT topic.
 Currently, two types are supported: `value` and `json`.
 Use the `value` type for data stored as a number string within the topic.
 Use the `json` type for data stored as JSON within the topic.
 For